Creative Science Writing

 Organisers and confirmed special guest tutors

-Philip Ball is the author of many popular books on science, a regular columnist for several magazines and an occasional radio presenter and broadcaster.
+Philip Ball is the author of many popular books on science including How to Grow a Human and The Beauty of Chemistry.
+He is also a regular columnist for several magazines and an occasional radio presenter and broadcaster.

 Simon Mawer is a New York Times best-selling author of both novels and non fiction books including Mendel’s Dwarf and The Glass Room which was shortlisted for the Man Booker Prize in 2009.